 “Rocky’s Revenge” – Bill is fed up with their dog’s behaviour.
 (Umm, excuse me… Has anyone read my “Not Feline So Good” article?)

 “Fish Tales” – Bill and Jen compete to see who can catch the bigger fish.
 (The bigger fish?
 Really?
 Resorting to size?
 How original.)

 “There’s an Art to it” – The couple celebrate their second anniversary, by taking a painting class and going out for lunch.
-(Well, my husband and I are also about to celebrate our second anniversary, and we plan to do something cheap, because TLC hasn’t paid for it yet.)
+(Well, we too can celebrate any event, and do it cheaply, because TLC hasn’t paid for it yet.)

 Look, we may not be like that other couple and go to Orlando one week, Boston the next, and then travel to L.A. just to have our clothes custom made.
 And we may not be invited to The Dr. Oz Show, The Today Show, and Oprah.
 But we could too, if TLC were to back this project.

 And quite honestly, I don’t think I’d want to alter my life for a reality show, because what would be so real about that?

 They did get real in their highly anticipated season finale though.
 The over-a-million-viewers-an-episode show was indeed groundbreaking.
 In it, Bill and Jen fielded questions about their day-to-day life: